3 weeks, Fall 2018

 With our refined scenario, we designed the interface consisting of the above concepts: A personal assistant with a visual character that interacts with the user conversationally and reflects on the interaction to adapt its look and feel.

 First impressions matter.
 Introducing your personal assistant should feel organic as it is with getting to know new people.
-Based on research we drafted our first script for the initialization process.
 Our scenario begins with a short introduction to the user to set a clear expectation on the onboarding process.
 Then the assistant first asks the user's name as if they were meeting each other for the first time.

 Current voice assistants feel like branded products.
 For Project Melo, every assistant looks, talks, and behaves differently, reflecting on how the user interacts with the assistant.

 We discovered from research that facial expressions and gestures are crucial to a quality conversation, hence added a visual character for the assistant.
-Its name is initialized through the user's words and the personality of the assistant alters based on how the user talks to them and adapts accordingly, enhancing the user's attachment to the assistant in a more conversational manner.
+Its name is initialized through the user's words, supporting a more personal interaction with the assistant.

-Instead of asking what the weather is and receive a number, what if your assistant can tell you more?
+Instead of asking what the weather is and receiving a series of digits, what if your assistant can tell you more?
 For instance, Melo assistants can analyze your photo album to present what you wore on a similar weather and provide a more valuable and contextualized recommendation.

 In order to suffice the potential technical limitations of voice assistants, we added certain details to help the user have a comfortable conversation.
 We added an edit button for certain parts of the conversation where accurate recognition is essential.
 We also added an "I don't want to talk about this" button so the user can make a comfortable escape whenever he or she feels uncomfortable discussing or providing certain information.